-Properties *Rigid with high stability *Opal white *Water resistant *Hight softening point *UV protected *Can be shaped with heat *High chemical resistance: withstands most types of grease, diluted acid solutions, oils and ordinary bleach, certain solvents and weak alkaline solutions.
+Properties *Rigid and highly stable. *Opal white *Water-resistant *High softening point *UV-protected *Heat malleable *High chemical resistance: withstands most fats, diluted acid solutions, oils and common bleaches, certain solvents and weak alkaline solutions.

 Applications For bathrooms, greenhouses, fridges, windows, displays and shelving.
 Used when you want to reduce the amount of light somewhat.

 |Softening point|+140 – 160 °C| |Density|1.19 g/cm3| |Fire information| No flammable properties

 |Solubility |Non-soluble in water.
 Soluble in aromatic solvents.

 |Max. operating temp, continuous|+70 °C|